meetbrij/python-notes/docs/data-analysis-pandas.md

 * Parts of South America, Africa and Europe use commas instead of periods (decimal commas) for numbers.
 In this case, we'll have to replace the comman with a period.
 * The `Series.str.split()` method accepts an argument n, which controls the maximum number of splits allowed.
 By using n=1, the method will make a single split on the first whitespace.
 * When we want to extract value from the end of the string and not the beginning of the string, we use the `Series.str.rsplit()` method allows to split from the end of the string instead of the front.
+* When we want to change multiple values in a column we use `Series.map()`.
+The most common way to use `Series.map()` is with a dictionary.
+The keys of our dictionary are the original values in our series, and the corresponding values are what they're updated to.
+One important thing to remember with `Series.map()` is that if a value from your series doesn't exist as a key in your dictionary, it will convert that value to NaN.
+* In pandas null values will be indicated by either NaN or None.
+To identify which values are missing you can use: the `DataFrame.info()` method and the `DataFrame.isnull()` method.
+The DataFrame.info() method will print information about the dataframe, including the number of non-null values in each column. n contrast, DataFrame.isnull() returns a boolean dataframe with True and False indications for every value in the dataframe, and then we can use DataFrame.sum() to give us a count of the True values
+* We have a few options for how we can handle missing values:
+  * Remove any rows that have missing values.
+  * Remove any columns that have missing values.
+  * Fill the missing values with some other value.
+  * Leave the missing values as is.
+* The first two options, removing columns and/or rows with missing values is often used when preparing data for machine learning, as machine learning algorithms are unable to be trained on data that includes null values.
+The methods that we use to remove rows and columns with null values is the `DataFrame.dropna(`) method.
+As a result, removing columns and rows is commonly known as **dropping**.
+* To remove a column, you can use the DataFrame.drop() method along with the axis: `laptops = laptops.drop('storage', axis=1)`

 ```python
 laptops["screen_size"] = laptops["screen_size"].str.replace('"','').astype(float)